Overarching goal in the Paris Agreement is

 See the corresponding excursus here on the fundamental question of the criteria for allocating a global budget.

 National CO2 budgets can best be adhered to through hard caps in emissions trading systems.
-To ensure that the resulting whatever-it-takes CO2 prices can be politically enforced and are fair, the entire auction proceeds should be distributed back to citizens as a per capita lump sum (climate dividend).
+To ensure that the resulting 'whatever-it-takes-CO2-prices' can be politically enforced and are fair, the entire auction proceeds should be distributed back to citizens as a per capita lump sum (climate dividend).

-In parallel, an attempt should be made to agree standards for particularly CO2-intensive production processes (steel production, cement production, certain basic chemical processes, international aviation and shipping, etc.) in a coalition of the willing (climate club).
+In parallel, an attempt should be made to agree standards for particularly CO2-intensive production processes (steel production, cement production, certain basic chemical processes, international aviation and shipping etc.) in a coalition of the willing (climate club).